-This programme seeks to train human resource development specialists to be able to contribute to increase productivity and welfare by facilitating the broad human development of workers and increased human resource utilization within a range of organizational settings.
+This programme seeks to train professionals who can contribute to the strengthening of organisations both through organisational analysis and intervention and through training, team-building and effective leadership.
 The programme is delivered on a part-time basis over a two-year period.
-It comprises twenty-five (25) credits from taught courses and a six-credit practicum.
-The schedule of taught courses includes eighteen (18) courses that are structured into modules ranging from 1-3 credits.
+It comprises thirty-nine (39) credits from taught courses and a six-credit practicum.
+The schedule of taught courses includes thirteen (13) courses that are structured into modules of 3 credits.